 Top Mistakes Professionals Make When Negotiating Their Salary.
 (2011).
 Business Journal (Central New York), 25(20), 10.

-4. Negotiation is not a list of demands.
+4. Salary negotiation is not a list of demands.
 It’s a business conversation

 This approach is easier on both parties.
 No one is holding anyone hostage.
 Understand that for each “must-have” or request you make, expect requests.
 The success of this meeting will be the positive energy and mutual satisfaction (as stated in #6).
 Anything less than that you lose.
 Like the song says, “Know when to hold ‘em, and know when to fold ‘em…”